open-telemetry/opentelemetry-specification/specification/trace/semantic_conventions/messaging.md

 **[1]:** If the message destination is either a `queue` or `topic`.

 **[2]:** Destination names could be constructed from templates.
 An example would be a destination name involving a user name or product id.
-Although the destination name in this case is of high cardinality, the underlying template is of low cardinality and can be effectively used for grouping and searching spans.
+Although the destination name in this case is of high cardinality, the underlying template is of low cardinality and can be effectively used for grouping and aggregation.

 **[3]:** If available.
 Instrumentations MUST NOT use `messaging.destination.name` as template unless low-cardinality of destination name is guaranteed.